-Explore how our minds and bodies deal with trauma with experienced yoga practitioner, Natural Herbalist and Councillor Ingrid Weissmann.
+Explore how our minds and bodies deal with trauma with experienced yoga practitioner, Personal Development coach and Trauma Resolution specialist, Ingrid Weissmann.

 For as long as she can remember, Ingrid Weissmann has had a deep desire to know herself, so she can know others better.
 She started practicing yoga when she was 14 years old.
 By the age of 21 she was living as a renunciate in ashrams around Australia and in India.
 She spent 6 years studying and teaching yoga and meditation full-time in a charitable capacity.
 It was a special time of meeting people from all walks of life, ages and abilities.
 27 years ago, after ashram-life, she graduated as a Naturopathic Herbalist and started The Herbal Medicine Clinic.
 Other qualifications include Natural Fertility Management, Bowen Therapy, Co-dependency Counselling and Loss and Grief Counselling, to name a few.
 Her husband, Malcolm Fowler, continues to run The Herbal Medicine Clinic.
 Ingrid and Malcolm is the branch of their business which focuses on personal development and trauma resolution.
 Ingrid now specialises in working with clients on their individual emotional needs, to help them move forwards and enjoy life more.
 Sessions are available in person at Port Macquarie or Kendall (mid-north coast of NSW), and worldwide via online video meetings.